Learn Spanish & yoga in the Picos de Europa, Spain

 Description of Learn Spanish & yoga in the Picos de Europa, Spain

 Your holidays can be a great opportunity to renovate yourself.
 More than a spiritual retirement, this holiday is a chance to re-energise your mind and body in the heart of Green Spain.
 Activate your Spanish in our lovely school in Panes: this intensive course, provided by enthusiastic and highly qualified teachers, will awake your mind… as well as enable you to better embrace the local culture.
 Learning a language with us is an invigorating experience, which will make your holiday unforgettable.
-Then energise your body with the guidance of our expert Yoga+Pilates teacher in a unique, tranquil spot in the middle of a native woodland.
+Then energise your body with the guidance of our expert Yoga+Pilates teacher in a variety of settings (studio Aeroyoga, beach, SUP board, or even our own school!).

-What’s included: - Spanish intensive course with a maximum of six people, with enrolment, materials and level test if appropriate.
+- Spanish intensive course with a maximum of six people, with enrolment, materials and level test if appropriate.
 During the class hours, there is access to the school kitchen, with complimentary coffee, tea and biscuits!
 The course comprises four 50-minute lessons per day.
-The school has free WiFi and you can use the printing facilities at a small cost.
+The school has free WiFi.

-- One and a half hours of Yoga+Pilates sessions, plus half an hour chill out time afterwards, with refreshments, in the loveliest setting (Mon-Thurs).
+- One and a half hours of Yoga+Pilates sessions, plus chill out time afterwards (Mon-Thurs).

 - Map of the area.

 - Advice on extra activities, travel, things to do over the weekend, etc.

 - 7-night family stay accommodation with breakfast.
 Please note that OTHER ACCOMMODATION options and available and maybe cheaper.
 Also, ANY OFFERS ARE APPLICABLE TO COURSE PRICES ONLY UNLESS STATED OTHERWISE.